NOAA-ORR-ERD/PyGnome/Install_without_conda.rst

    libnetcdf-dev

-4. The following python packages, documented in PyGnome's requirements.txt, may need to be manually installed.
+4. The following python packages, documented in PyGNOME's conda_requirements.txt, may need to be manually installed.

 Binaries for